Requirements for Undergraduate Degrees

 Second Major

 The University permits an undergraduate student to pursue a second major.
 A student pursuing two majors must meet all the degree requirements of one major and at least the departmental requirements of the other.
 (Most professional degree majors require completion of both the departmental/school and the college requirements.)
 Requirements for both majors must be completed prior to receiving the baccalaureate degree.
 The student will receive one baccalaureate degree.
 Both majors will appear on the transcript.
 The degree awarded will be determined by the major to which University and college requirements are applied.
-Prior to undertaking the second major, the student must have the program approved by the appropriate chief departmental advisor/chair and dean.
+Prior to undertaking the second major, the student must have the program approved by the appropriate chief departmental advisor or chair.

 Students wishing to earn a second degree rather than a second major should see the “Second Baccalaureate Degree” section of the catalog.